 2. Medicinal Plants

 The use of plants and their extracts to treat skin inflammation has proved to yield positive results.
-Matricaria and calendula flowers are extensively used in treating skin inflammation and conditions such as eczema and dermatitis.
+Matricaria (chamomile) and calendula (marigold) flowers are extensively used in treating skin inflammation and conditions such as eczema and dermatitis.

 Other plants used to treat skin inflammation include aloe vera, witch hazel, yarrow and evening primrose oil, etc. Also, herbs like fenugreek seed, ribwort plantain leaf/herb, purple coneflower sage leaf, St John’s wort – all have anti-inflammatory properties.